-The type signature for f brings the type variable a into scope; it scopes over the entire definition of f.
-In particular, it is in scope at the type signature for ys.
+The type signature for f brings the type variable a into scope, because of the explicit forall (Section 7.8.7.2).
+The type variables bound by a forall scope over the entire definition of the accompanying value declaration.
+In this example, the type variable a scopes over the whole definition of f, including over the type signature for ys.
 In Haskell 98 it is not possible to declare a type for ys; a major benefit of scoped type variables is that it becomes possible to do so.